-FWFF's Sheep Farm 2- Buykov Dol - Kotel Mountain just next to the buffer zone of Orlitsata Nature Reserve in SPA Kotlenska Mountain http://bspb.org/ovm.php?id=29&menu id=65
+FWFF's Sheep Farm 2- Buykov Dol - Kotel Mountain just next to the buffer zone of Orlitsata Nature Reserve in SPA Kotlenska Mountain http://bspb.org/ovm.php?id=29&menu\id=65

 This is the largest farm that FWFF posses.
 It has been bought entirely with the actual funding of RSG Innovation Grant.
-Here FWFF is keeping 300 sheep.
+The land is about 5.4 hectares and the buildings are 1400 sq.m.
+Here FWFF is keeping 300 sheep and 120 goats.
 The sheep are grazing and maintaining open habitat over 50 hectares of low mountain pastures.
 The carcasses of the sheep are used as food by Brown Bear, Griffon and Egyptian Vultures, Golden Eagles, wolves and jackals.
 This herd is experimental one, consisted mainly of Karakachan Sheep - old autochthonous breed, well adapted to year round grazing and Transhumance.
 The idea is these sheep to be raised without application of anti-parasitic drugs to minimize the negative impact over insects and butterflies.